 Tour Western China’s Silk Road

-Why take Far Horizons’ Silk Road of China Tour?
+Why take the Silk Road of China Tour?

-- Private tours of the UNESCO World Heritage Caves at Mogao in Dunhuang
+- Private tour of the UNESCO World Heritage Caves at Mogao in Dunhuang

-- Tour the Terracotta Warriors Museum, a UNESCO World Heritage Site
+- The Terracotta Warriors Museum, a UNESCO World Heritage Site

 (click to enlarge)